boytchev/disfigure/README.md

 * Disfigure avoids matrices and implements transformations via quaternions only.
-Instead of calculating rotations at pivot points, it calculates individual rotations for each vertex based on its position in the fuzzy suspaces.
+Instead of calculating rotations at pivot points, it calculates individual rotations for each vertex based on its position in the fuzzy subspaces.

 * Disfigure fuses standalone meshes with instanced meshes.
-In this hybrid approach one draw call renders bodies as instances, but each body has own properties like position and scale.
+In this hybrid approach one draw call renders bodies as instances, but each body has its own properties like position and scale.

 ### Legacy notes

 Initially Disfigure was written as a TSL wrapper over traditional skeleton armature.
-This version of Disfigure is temporary available here:
+This version of Disfigure is temporarily available here:
 [Old **Disfigure** Home](https://boytchev.github.io/disfigure/legacy/index.html)